Understanding Hip Pain

 At Rehab8, we aim to uncover the root cause of your hip pain, helping you move comfortably, build strength, and prevent recurrence through targeted, evidence-based physiotherapy.

-1. Understanding Hip Pain
+What is Hip Pain

 The hip is a ball-and-socket joint designed for both stability and mobility.
 Pain may arise from the joint itself or the surrounding muscles, tendons, and ligaments.